Watertown High School (Wisconsin)

 The last high school was overcrowded and only housed the upper three grades.
 At the time the freshman attended Riverside Junior High School, which is now known as Riverside Middle School.
 There were many possible locations that were looked at for build sites, including an area near Watertown Memorial Hospital and another location on Wisconsin Highway 26.
 The chosen location was the latter of the two.
 The new high school houses grades 9-12.
 In 2013, Watertown High School was visited by first lady Michelle Obama to encourage healthy drinking habits.

+Athletics

+Watertown's athletic teams are called the Goslings, and they have been members of the Badger Conference since 2017.